 Social and Community Service Managers

 Social and community service managers gather information, assess local needs and develop programs for different populations, including the chronically hungry, homeless or unemployed.
 In addition to professional experience, ideal candidates will have a master's degree in public administration or health, business or social work; individual employers may consider candidates with a bachelor's degree in a relevant field of study.
-According to the BLS, the number of jobs for social and community service managers is expected to increase at a rate of 10% nationwide from 2014-2024.
-The BLS also reported that the median annual wage for a social or community service manager in May 2015 was $63,530.
+According to the BLS, the number of jobs for social and community service managers is expected to increase at a rate of 18% nationwide from 2016-2026.
+The BLS also reported that the median annual wage for social and community service managers in May 2017 was $64,100.